Skip to content

 Facilitate role play and practice sessions to help employees know exactly how to react to a possible exposure and don safety equipment.
 Provide practical instruction on laboratory conduct, such as no eating, drinking, or chewing gum.
 If appropriate, suggest lab workers use the buddy system, always working in the presence of another employee.
 Implement a training process for all new employees and require that existing employees attend ongoing refresher training.

 Chemical safety training is about preventing injuries by unsafe behaviors, minimizing risks and exposure.
 Regardless of industry or size of company, each employer has the responsibility to provide a safe work environment.
-The professionals at Wise Businessware are experts at training and compliance.
+The professionals at EHSSoftware.io are experts at training and compliance.
 Learn more about how our software can help you protect employees, comply with industry standards, and provide effective training while reducing expenses.
 Contact us to get started.